 After clicking the Launch Project button, you will be taken to the newly created project.

-⚠ Note that as the project creator you start off in Reviewer Mode.
-If you would like to start labeling, you will need to assign yourself, then click on the Reviewer Mode button to switch to Labeler Mode.
+⚠ Note that as the project creator you will start in Reviewer Mode.
+If you would like to start labeling, you will need to assign yourself, click the profile dropdown on the navigation bar, then click Switch to Labeler Mode.
 Any other assigned labelers will automatically start in Labeler Mode.

 Reviewer Mode has a Review extension on the right side.
-This contains a Conflicts section and a Labelers section.
+This contains a Conflicts section and a Members section.

-The Labelers section shows who has been assigned to this project, along with their current status.
+- The Members section shows who has been assigned to this project, along with their current status.

 Projects contains an overview of the projects created on this team along with relevant statistics.
 This shows a subset of all the team's projects, ordered by most recent activity.
 You can access the complete set of projects by clicking on the Projects tab in the left sidebar.